 - Kitchen scales or cup measurements

 - 3,5 g instant yeast

-- 1 tbsp olive oil or any other light oil
+- 1 tablespoon olive oil or any other light oil

 - 325 g strong white bread flour

-- 1 tbsp unsweetened almond milk for brushing only
+- 1 tablespoon unsweetened almond milk for brushing only

 FOR THE FILLING

 - 2 tablespoon dried thyme